Network Monitoring Sessions

 - OK: Green

-In a Subscription Plan, there is a limited number of monitoring sessions that can be created.
+In a Subscription Plan, there are a limited number of monitoring sessions that can be created.
 This number is global to the entire organization and is often referred to as a pool of sessions.
 The number of monitoring sessions depends on the number of created monitoring agents and the number of monitoring sessions per agent that are added to the pool.
 For example, the Premium plan offers 10 monitoring sessions per agent.
 This means that an account with 50 agents will have a maximum of 500 monitoring sessions.

 If the number of created monitoring sessions by the network monitoring templates is higher than the number of monitoring session available in the pool, tha last created session will be disabled.
 If this happens, one can either modify the Network Monitoring Templates or change the Subscription Plan.

 Once a session is correctly created and configured, the monitoring agents will receive the session configuration and start the network measurements.
 It can take up to 10 minutes to see data after a configuration change.

 Now, if you don't have data after 10 minutes, maybe the two agents are not able to communicate together.
 Take a look at the following articles: